-Livia grewn up in Tuscany and started to study flute at the age of 8 at the Conservatory Mascagni of Livorno in Mauro Rossi’s class.
+Livia grew up in Tuscany and started to study flute at the age of 8 at the Conservatory Mascagni of Livorno in Mauro Rossi’s class.
 Already at the age of 13 she started winning prizes in national music competitions, and since a very young age showed a deep interest in practicing and performing music from 20th and 21st century.
-Attracted by the nordic cultures and by the Finnish musical scene, in 2012 Livia took part in the Erasmus program for 9 months at the OAMK in Oulu and after graduating from the Conservatory of Livorno in 2014 she moved to Helsinki to study at the Sibelius Academy in Mikael Helasvuo’s flute class.
+Attracted by the nordic cultures and by the new music coming from the Finnish musical scene, in 2012 Livia took part in the Erasmus program at the OAMK in Oulu and after graduating from the Conservatory of Livorno in 2014 she moved to Helsinki to study at the Sibelius Academy in Mikael Helasvuo’s flute class.

-She is also an active orchestral player; in 2018 she had her apprenticeship at the Finnish National Opera, and she is a member of the Helsinki Chamber Orchestra.
-In the last two years Livia worked with the Jyväskylä Sinfonia, the Pori Sinfonietta and she served as substitute co-principal flute in the Turku Philharmonic Orchestra and substitute piccolo player for the Lahti Symphony Orchestra.
+She is also an active orchestral player; in 2018 she had her apprenticeship at the Finnish National Opera, she is a member of the Helsinki Chamber Orchestra and in the last two years she worked with the Jyväskylä Sinfonia, the Pori Sinfonietta and she served as substitute co-principal flute in the Turku Philharmonic Orchestra and substitute piccolo player for the Lahti Symphony Orchestra.

 While being a freelancer Livia is also a flute and music teacher for the International School of Music Finland in Helsinki since 2019.
-Livia enjoys working with students of every age and every level.
-She has experience teaching flute to beginners, teenagers and adults and she also teaches also music to play-school aged children from 1 to 6 years old.
+She has experience teaching flute to beginners, teenagers and adults and she also teaches music to play-school aged children from 1 to 6 years old.
 Inspired by the work with very young children she wrote her pedagogy master thesis on the theme of “Expanding Musical Creativity through Playfulness”.

-At the moment Livia has on her music stand “Bioluminescence” for flute solo by Liza Lim, the Quantz caprices, and the Cinq Incantations of André Jolivet.
+At the moment Livia has on her music stand “Bite” for bass flute solo by Rebecca Saunders and Hyperoxic for bass flute and objects by Malin Bång.